UltraMessaging/um_perf/README.md

 of lines displayed.

 ***Window 2***: run "taskset -a 0x01 um_perf_jitter -a 1 -j 200000000 -s 150".
-Substitute the "-a 0x01" and the "-a 7" with the non-time-critical CPU bit mask and the time-critical CPU number you previously chose.
+Substitute the "-a 0x01" and the "-a 7" with the non-time-critical CPU bitmask and the time-critical CPU number you previously chose.
 For example:
 ````